Gin Rickey

 Is the Gin Rickey perfect for summer?

-During summer, many people like to keep things on the lighter end of the spectrum, which is why the caloric value of the Gin Rickey, at 146 calories, is quite a nice deal.
-Folks who are focussed on staying trim often reduce the gin to 1½ ounces instead of two, which brings the calories of this drink down to 114 calories.
-Either way, the drink only contains a single gram of carbohydrates, which comes from the lime juice.
+During summer, many people like to keep things on the lighter end of the spectrum, which is why the caloric value of this easy clinker, at 146 calories, is quite a nice deal.
+Those who are focused on staying trim often reduce the gin to 1½ ounces instead of two, which brings the calories of this drink down to 114 calories.
+Either way, the cocktail only contains a single gram of carbohydrates, which comes from the lime juice.

-However, you don’t need to count calories to enjoy a Gin Rickey.
+But you don’t need to count calories to enjoy this compelling clinker.
 The fresh and zesty combination of lime juice and club soda, underpinned by the herbaceous nature of a good gin is a match made in cocktail heaven.

-Speaking of the spirit, the best gin for a Gin Rickey is London Dry Gin.
-It is smooth and flavorful thanks to the distillation process it undergoes and always adds a beautiful ‘green’ note to any drink.
-This is particularly important in cocktails like the Rickey since there are very few ingredients, so each one you add really has to shine.
+Speaking of the spirit, the best gin for this drink is London Dry Gin.
+It’s smooth and flavorful thanks to the distillation process and always adds a beautiful “green” note to any drink.
+This is particularly important in cocktails like this one, since there are very few ingredients, so each one you add really has to shine.

 The best gin cocktails are always quite adaptable to personal taste, and the Gin Rickey is certainly not an exception.
 Here are a few ways in which you can tailor the cocktail to suit your preferences or those of your guests:

 Swap out the lime juice.
-Keen to go a little sweeter on the Rickey?
-Switching out the lime juice for pineapple- or cranberry juice is a refreshing option.
-Sure, it won’t technically be a Gin Rickey once you do, but the great thing about cocktail-making is that you can put your personal touch on anything you make, so go ahead and give it a brand-new name.
+Keen to go a little sweeter?
+Switching out the lime juice for pineapple- or cranberry juice is a tasty option.
+Sure, it won’t technically be the original version of the cocktail once you do, but the great thing about cocktail-making is that you can put your personal touch on anything you make, so go ahead and give it a brand-new name.
 Perhaps your own…?

 FREQUENTLY ASKED QUESTIONS

-It all depends on how you define healthy.
-A Gin Rickey has fewer calories than a gin and tonic, and as such it is seen as a good option for folks who are watching their weight.
-However, alcohol should be enjoyed in moderation to form part of a healthy diet, so it all comes down to how and when you choose to enjoy your Gin Rickey.
+It all depends on how you define "healthy".
+A Gin Rickey has fewer calories than a gin and tonic, and as such it's seen as a better option for those watching their weight.
+Alcohol should also be enjoyed in moderation.

-The drink in its original form contained bourbon, lime, and club soda, and was made for Democratic lobbyist Colonel Joe Rickey by a bartender in Washington in the 1880s.
-In this form, it was known as a Rickey, plain and simple.
-Once it was adapted to contain gin, the resultant cocktail became known as a Gin Rickey.
+The original drink contained bourbon, lime, and club soda, and was made for Democratic lobbyist Colonel Joe Rickey by a bartender in Washington in the 1880s.
+It was called a Rickey, plain and simple.
+Once it was adapted to contain gin, it became known as a Gin Rickey.